filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

 As of 202410, ChainIndexer will accumulate approximately ~340 MiB per day of data, or 10 GiB per month (see [here](https://github.com/filecoin-project/lotus/issues/12453)).

-### `lotus-shed chainindex validate-backfill` CLI tool
+### `lotus index validate-backfill` CLI tool
-The `lotus-shed chainindex validate-backfill` command is a tool for validating and optionally backfilling the chain index over a range of epochs since calling the [`ChainValidateIndex` API](#chainvalidateindex-rpc-api) for a single epoch at a time can be cumbersome, especially when backfilling or validating the index over a range of historical epochs, such as during a backfill.
+The `lotus index validate-backfill` command is a tool for validating and optionally backfilling the chain index over a range of epochs since calling the [`ChainValidateIndex` API](#chainvalidateindex-rpc-api) for a single epoch at a time can be cumbersome, especially when backfilling or validating the index over a range of historical epochs, such as during a backfill.
 This tool wraps the `ChainValidateIndex` API to efficiently process multiple epochs.

 **Note: This command can only be run when the Lotus daemon is already running with the [`ChainIndexer` enabled](#enablement) as it depends on the `ChainValidateIndex` RPC API.**

 #### Usage

 ```
-lotus-shed chainindex validate-backfill --from <start_epoch> --to <end_epoch> [--backfill] [--log-good]
+lotus index validate-backfill --from <start_epoch> --to <end_epoch> [--backfill] [--log-good]
 ```

 The command validates the chain index entries for each epoch in the specified range, checking for missing or inconsistent entries (i.e. the indexed data does not match the actual chain state).
 If `--backfill` is enabled (which it is by default), it will attempt to backfill any missing entries using the `ChainValidateIndex` API.

-You can learn about how to use the tool with `lotus-shed chainindex validate-backfill -h`.
+You can learn about how to use the tool with `lotus index validate-backfill -h`.

 Note: If you are using a non-standard Lotus repo directory then you can run the command with `lotus-shed -repo /path/to/lotus/repo chainindex validate-backfill ...`, or by setting the `LOTUS_REPO` environment variable.